vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 (average entry valuation) = 1090.9
 ```

-###  "Vickrey-Clarke-Groves (VCG) auction" ("VCG mechanism") for setting the liquidity fee factor
+### Stake-weighted-average method for setting the liquidity fee factor

 The liquidity fee factor is set as the weighted average of the liquidity fee factors, with weights assigned based on the supplied stake from each liquidity provider, which can also account for the impact of one supplier's actions on others.

-###  Vickrey auction for setting the liquidity fee factor
+### "Constant Liquidity Fee" Method

-The liquidity fee factor is set as the second lowest liquidity fee factor.
+The liquidity fee factor is set to a constant number

 ### Calculating the instantaneous liquidity score